 Christ says: Whoever wants to be my disciple must deny themselves and take up their cross daily and follow me.
 For whoever wants to save their life will lose it, but whoever loses their life for me will save it.
-What good is it for someone to gain the whole world [advantages, affluence, education, opportunities, privileges, success], and yet lose or forfeit their very self?4
+What good is it for someone to gain the whole world [advantages, affluence, education, opportunities, privileges, success], and yet lose or forfeit their very self and soul?4

 Humility doesn’t mean we think less of ourselves than is true.
 It means thinking of ourselves less.
 See also Tim Keller’s The Freedom of Self Forgetfulness: The Path to True Christian Joy.

-I ask thee for the daily strength, to none that ask denied,
+I ask you for the daily strength, to none that ask denied,

-A mind to blend with outward life, while keeping at thy side,
+A mind to blend with outward life, while keeping at your side,

-Content to fill a little space, if thou be glorified.5
+Content to fill a little space, if you be glorified.5